Why do we use solid hardwoods vs. laminate?

 - Extreme climate fluctuations can cause warping

 We value the materials and craftsmanship that make our tabletops possible.
 Our wood is sustainably harvested in Ohio and surrounding states.
-It is examined and cut into staves by an industry expert and finished by hand with pride and care.
+It is examined and cut into staves by our skilled Wood Shop team and finished by hand with pride and care.
 Our furniture is priced with this value in mind and knowing that it will stand the test of time.